CWKSC/cwksc.github.io/volume/multidocs/note/school/cs5222-computer-networks-and-internets/week1/README.md

 - 100 Mb/s when active

-- active 10% of time
+- Active 10% of time

-Q: how many users can use this network under circuit-switching and packet switching?
+### Q: how many users can use this network under circuit-switching and packet switching?

 Circuit-switching: 10 users